 “We’re accustomed to treating the whole person and doing deep dives of women’s health concerns to find the underlying cause of their symptoms,” says Dr. McConnell.
 “Maybe someone was more susceptible to the virus because they had an unhealthy gut microbiome or an imbalanced immune system.”

-"Very likely there’s an underlying reason why one person would develop long covid and another wouldn’t,” says Dr. McConnell.
-According to the CDC*, chronic health conditions such as heart disease and diabetes can increase your risk for severe illness from COVID-19—which in turn increases the likelihood you will develop long COVID.
+"Very likely there’s an underlying reason why one person would develop long COVID and another wouldn’t,” says Dr. McConnell.
+According to the CDC*, chronic health conditions such as heart disease and diabetes can increase your risk for severe illness from COVID-19, which in turn increases the likelihood you will develop long COVID.

-One of the not-so-magic keys to unlocking your health —and making sense of your symptoms—is the results that come out of advanced diagnostic testing.
-At Parsley, this is part of our standard protocol for patients no matter what they are suffering from: in addition to standard bloodwork , our doctors often prescribe specific biomarker tests to piece together the root causes of their patients’ symptoms.
-When it comes to long COVID, the results of this bloodwork and biomarkers are essential to treating it.
+One of the not-so-magic keys to unlocking your health —and making sense of your symptoms—is advanced diagnostic testing.
+At Parsley, this is part of our standard protocol for members no matter what their symptoms are.

+In addition to standard blood work , our medical providers often prescribe specific biomarker tests to piece together the root causes of their patients’ symptoms.
+When it comes to long COVID, the results of this blood work and these biomarkers are essential to treatment.
 A recent New York Times article confirms that many of long COVID's symptoms are not explainable using conventional lab tests.

-One of the most important tests are your baseline inflammation markers, which typically rise after any virus.
-Our doctors look at these to understand what your inflammation response was to COVID so they can follow the response your body has to the long-COVID treatment plan.
+One of the most important tests are for your baseline inflammation markers, which typically rise after any virus.
+Our medical providers look at these to understand what your inflammation response was to COVID so they can follow the response your body has to the long-COVID treatment plan.

-“Long COVID is likely due to chronic inflammation and immune dysregulation, so it’s important to restore your gut health,” says Parsley Health doctor Julie Taw, MD .
+“Long COVID is likely due to chronic inflammation and immune dysregulation, so it’s important to restore your gut health,” says Parsley Health's Dr. Julie Taw, MD .
 That entails addressing the patient’s diet by eating anti-inflammatory foods and cutting out processed ingredients, prescribing certain herbs to eradicate the “bad gut bugs” and probiotics to balance out the “good bugs”.
 And supporting the gut lining by recommending supplements that contain immunoglobulins, which binds to toxins, and glutamine, an amino acid that helps heal the gut lining.

 Our immunity-building protocol also includes lowering overall inflammation by taking supplements such as Curcumin, an anti-inflammatory compound found in turmeric.
 And integrating more fish oils into a patient’s meals through food and Omega 3 supplements to support brain health, heart health, and lower the inflammatory response from COVID-19.

-Brain health is, of course, essential to your overall health and mental well-being .
+Brain health is, of course, essential to your overall health and mental wellbeing .
 In the case of long COVID, it’s critical to recovery.
-Parsley doctors start by addressing brain health at a cellular level—literally: The mitochondria, the powerhouse organelle inside your cells that generates energy for your entire body, need to be properly nourished so you can properly function.
+Parsley medical providers start by addressing brain health at a cellular level—literally: The mitochondria, the powerhouse organelle inside your cells that generates energy for your entire body, need to be properly nourished so you can properly function.
 If they’re not, this can lead to the common symptoms of fatigue and brain fog that long haulers experience.
 To restore mitochondrial health and mitigate neurological symptoms that also include anxiety and depression, our clinicians will recommend antioxidants such as CoQ10, N-acetyl-cysteine and ALA.